I’m a teenager living at home with unsupportive parents. What can I do to make them stop using so much plastic and be more sustainable?

 Do the laundry and hang it up to dry

 Hopefully you have somewhere to hang it.
 But how is this zero-waste? you may ask.
 Hanging your laundry to dry consumes fewer resources and makes clothing last longer.
-Any tactic that delays or prevents a tangible item’s demise in landfill fits in with the zero-waste regimen.
+Any tactic that delays or prevents a tangible item’s demise in landfill fits in with the zero-waste regimen in my book.

 2. Grow some vegetables

-If you don’t have a patch of dirt and would like to grow something, you could sprout some beans, grains or seeds.
+If you don’t have a patch of soil and would like to grow something, you could sprout some beans, grains or seeds.

 3. Show them how much money you’ve saved them